Lokgic/diss-repo/src/weight-chapter.md

 2. $Beta(11,11)$
 3. $Beta(500,001,500,001)$

-Note that all three distributions have the same expected values:
+\noindent Note that all three distributions have the same expected values:

 $$\frac{1 + 0}{2 + 0}=\frac{1 + 10}{2 + 10}=\frac{1 + 500000}{2 + 1000000}=\frac{1}{2}$$

-However, even though these distributions produce identical expected values, if we plot them, we can see that how they represent states of belief that are drastically different:
+\noindent However, even though these distributions produce identical expected values, if we plot them, we can see that how they represent states of belief that are drastically different:

 ![Beta Distributions](beta.png)